Magento 2 (Adobe Commerce) Pricing Explained

 Yet, it’s not the most essential disadvantage.
 The Magento Commerce Cloud pricing itself is the most notable drawback.
 You have to spend a huge amount of money to get advanced functionalities, support, and hosting.

 The lack of flexibility and freedom of choice is also something that many merchants don’t want to deal with.
 Although AWS hosting and Magento’s integrated tools are great, there are no alternative options.
-Not to mention the possibility to leverage any solution you desire.
+Not to mention the possibility of leveraging any solution you desire.

 Moreover, you may need to install third-party extensions to exceed the platform’s default functionality.